-As an improvement to the core statistical methodology of the field, the FTS can enhance discovery potential and physics sensitivities across many experiments.
-Our case studies suggest that significant gains can be had when the signal-to-noise ratio is low and sample size is small, such as for dark matter searches, Higgs parameter measurements, and neutrino oscillation studies.
-Additionally, we provide a convenient ML tool that builds confidence intervals via a Neyman construction reliably and efficiently, with computational gains over traditional MC methods that are expected to scale with the dimensionality of the parameter space.
+We provide a convenient ML tool that builds confidence intervals by inverting hypothesis tests reliably and efficiently, with computational gains over traditional MC methods that are expected to scale with the dimensionality of the parameter space.
 The improved power of the FTS, enabled by the rapid building of the confidence intervals, can enhance the scientific discovery power of flagship measurements.
 Finally, our proposed method, which is here illustrated for histogram-based analyses, extends to unbinned, high-dimensional analyses with analytic expressions for the likelihood~\cite{Aalbers:2020iej} as well to as any other parametric~\cite{ATLAS:2018hxb} or nonparametric likelihood estimators~\cite{izbicki2014highdimensionaldensityratioestimation,Cranmer:2015bka,doi:10.1073/pnas.1912789117,ATLAS:2025clx,Ghosh:2025fma,dalmasso_likelihood-free_2024}.